tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

     //  Get a reference to the coordinates of the screen object let coords = &(*screen).coords;
 ```

+By adding `.expect` after `create`, we check for error before unwrapping the pointer inside the result.

+If `create` returns an error, the program stops with the error "`no screen`"

+There's a simpler way to handle errors in Rust...
+With the Try Operator "`?`"

 ```rust
 //  In Rust: Create a LittlevGL screen object and check for error